kiraoyd/tuberTrader/JOURNAL.md

 to our tuber DB (getting django off of SQLite and onto postgres).
 I still don't think I'm handling dependencies for docker correctly yet, but I will get to that part eventually.

+Alright Django maybe wasn't the best choice, as it seems to be better suited for from-scratch projects.
+I figured out how to change settings.py to link to my existing postgres DB tuber.
+And got the django server up and running, listening for HTTP Requests.
+The big hangup: it looks like I still need Models to exist for the tuber DB, in my Django project, to be able to run the queries.
+I'll be using Djangos inspect-db next to see if I can generate the python code for the models, then access data via those models.
+This should generate models that are NOT managed by Django so I can continue to control the DB and its schema and migrations from the Fastify server.

+Working on making the call to my microservice search view from our React front end search bar.
+Ran into some trouble with updating state for the search bar, and passing props to the search results component once the bar did it's thing.
+Sorted that out, and now discovering that my Django development server isn't accepting requests from outside domains.
+So looks like I need to configure Django's dev server to include the Access-Control-Allow-Origin header in it's response.
+Working on that now.